13 Solid Ways On How To Get Over A Mental Block In Gymnastics

 - 13) Do whatever helps you to take the pressure off

-- So, What is a mental block? and how Does it affect your performance?
+- how Does it affect your performance?

 - 10 Possible reasons for a mental block in gymnastics

-How to overcome mental block in gymnastics [13 Methods]
+How to overcome A Gymnastics mental block?

 A lot of studies have been carried out on how best to overcome this awkward condition, especially when it has to do with gymnasts choking and blanking out on the big stage.
 However, there are ways to get over it in no time and prolonging your career.